-She smiles; MICHAEL goes with NERI to the Main House; KAY and the little BOY move to the house that was Sonny's.
+She sniles; NICENEL goes with NERI to the Hain House; KAY and the little boy move to the house that was Sonny's.

-INT DAY: DON'S OFFICE (1955)
+92B INT DAY: DON'S OFFICE (1955)

-VIEW ON DON CORLEONE, much older, much smaller in size.
+VIEW ON DOW CORLEONE, much older, much smaller in size.
 He wears baggy pants, and a warm plaid shirt.
 He sits in a chair, gazing out through the window, into the garden.

-TESSIO (0.S.)
+TESSIO(0.s.)
 Barzini's people chisel my territory and we do nothing about it.
 Pretty soon there won't be one place in Brooklyn I can hang my hat.

-MICHAEL (O.S.)
+MICHAEL (0.s.)
 Just be patient.